-4) Year refers to a calendar year or any rolling 365 day period.
+- Year refers to a calendar year or any rolling 365-day period.

-Variance – Any Partner specific deviation from the program parameters set forth in this document or other WaveCrest guidance, and requires WaveCrest approval in all cases.
+Variance – Any Partner specific deviation from the normal Program parameters set forth in this document or other WaveCrest guidance, and requires WaveCrest approval in all cases.

 Virtual Card Account – Card account that gives cardholders the ability to transact without the use of a physical card.

-This section addresses the basic collateral parameters for WaveCrest programs.
+This section addresses the basic marketing materials parameters for WaveCrest Programs.

-This section describes the submission requirements for all collateral.
-Partners must submit all new collateral, reprints of existing collateral (even if no changes), and proposed modifications to existing collateral, to WaveCrest for review and approval prior to use.
-Newly created collateral, revised collateral, and reprints (even if no changes have been made to the material) of existing collateral, must be reviewed and approved by WaveCrest Compliance, prior to distribution in the marketplace.
+Business Partners must submit to us all new marketing materials, reprints of existing marketing materials (even if no changes), and proposed modifications to existing marketing materials, for review and approval prior to distribution in the marketplace.
 WaveCrest reserves the right to request changes at reprint.

 All submissions should be made to [email protected], as per the following requirements.

-To ensure WaveCrest has a thorough understanding of the distribution channels for marketing materials, the following table must be included in the Marketing Approval Request submitted to WaveCrest for review:
+To ensure WaveCrest has a thorough understanding of the distribution channels for marketing materials, the following file must be included in the Marketing Approval Request submitted to WaveCrest for review:

 Review and Approval Process

-This section describes the initial approval process and review process for each type of collateral.
-Partners are required to provide a final production ready copy of the collateral appearing exactly as it will be used in its marketing campaign to WaveCrest.
+This section describes the initial review and approval process for each type of marketing materials.
+Business Partners are required to provide a final production ready copy of the marketing materials appearing exactly as it will be used in its marketing campaign to WaveCrest.
 An electronic format is preferred at initial submission.

-WaveCrest’s approval of collateral will NOT be considered final until WaveCrest has received a final proof/revised copy of the collateral for approval.
+WaveCrest’s approval of marketing materials will NOT be considered final until WaveCrest has received a final proof/revised copy of the marketing materials for approval.

-WaveCrest review and approval is required for all new, revised, and reprinted collateral materials and marketing channels, as well as proposed modifications to existing collateral materials or marketing channels.
-The applicable network may also review collateral materials.
-WaveCrest will review all collateral materials and marketing channels for compliance with this guide, network guidelines, and applicable law, and may send the collateral material to the network for approval.
 If changes are required, WaveCrest will send the required changes to be incorporated back to the Partner.
-Partners must then make the changes and resubmit the material to WaveCrest for final approval.
-Collateral materials or Marketing channels are not considered approved until the Partner receives written approval from WaveCrest.
-Partners are required to provide the final production proofs to WaveCrest to finalize the review and approval process.
+Business Partners must then make the changes and resubmit the material to WaveCrest for final approval.
+Marketing materials or Marketing channels are not considered approved until the Partner receives written approval from WaveCrest.
+Business Partners are required to provide the final production proofs to WaveCrest to finalize the review and approval process.

-Typical collateral review is expected to be up to 5 business days.
+A typical marketing materials review is expected to take up to 5 business days.

 The card plastic review and approval process must meet the following requirements in the order presented below:

-- The card proof must meet guidelines for the Network.
+- The card proof must meet the guidelines for the Scheme.

-- Card images are NOT to be used in any marketing collateral prior to WaveCrest approval.
+- Card images are NOT to be used in any marketing materials prior to WaveCrest approval.

 - WaveCrest provides guidance associated with plastic design in the “WaveCrest Card Design Guidelines” document.

-WaveCrest must review all new and revised consumer disclosures for compliance with this guide, network guidelines, and applicable law.
-Partners are required to provide the final production proofs to WaveCrest for review and approval.
+WaveCrest must review all new and revised consumer disclosures for compliance with this guide, Scheme guidelines and applicable law.
+Business Partners are required to provide the final production proofs to WaveCrest for review and approval.

 Compliance review and approval is required when there is variation from the approved WaveCrest templates.
-Following a review of a new consumer disclosure (or resubmitted consumer disclosure) by WaveCrest, WaveCrest will either:
+Following a review of a new consumer disclosure (or resubmitted consumer disclosure) by WaveCrest, we will either:

 - Provide an initial approval of the presented consumer disclosure by sending a written communication to the Partner; or

-- Provide feedback on the consumer disclosure, including required amendments and further review by WaveCrest, and if needed, by the Networks.
+- Provide feedback on the consumer disclosure, including required amendments and further review by WaveCrest, and if needed, by the Schemes.

-All press releases must be reviewed and approved by WaveCrest Marketing and Compliance, and the applicable network, to ensure compliance with this Guide, network guidelines, and applicable law.
-WaveCrest will provide feedback to Partners if changes are required.
-Once the press release has been approved by WaveCrest and the network, if applicable, WaveCrest will provide an approval of the press release by sending a written communication to the Partner.
+All press releases must be reviewed and approved by WaveCrest Marketing and Compliance, and the applicable Scheme, to ensure compliance with this Guide, Scheme guidelines and applicable law.
+WaveCrest will provide feedback to Business Partners if changes are required.
+Once the press release has been approved by WaveCrest and the Scheme, if applicable, we will send you a written approval of the press release.

 An “About WaveCrest” Statement must be used whenever WaveCrest is mentioned in a press release.
-Please contact the WaveCrest marketing department for the most recent version of the “About WaveCrest” statement.
+Please contact the WaveCrest Marketing Department for the most recent version of the “About WaveCrest” boilerplate.

 Card Inventory Management

-Due to the on-going nature of regulatory and compliance oversight changes, Partners should not order more than six months of stock at a time, including fulfilment packet inventory.
-Regulatory and compliance oversight findings require prompt attention, which may include the reprinting of compliant materials and destruction of existing non-compliant materials.
-If business needs require doing so, it is important that Partners are aware that regulatory changes or other business or Program updates may prevent WaveCrest from allowing the stock to be exhausted.
+Due to the on-going nature of regulatory and compliance oversight changes, Business Partners should not order more than six months of stock at a time, including carrier inventory.
+Regulatory and compliance findings require prompt attention, which may include the reprinting of compliant marketing materials and destruction of existing non-compliant materials.
+If business needs require this, it is important that Business Partners are aware that regulatory changes or other business or Program updates may prevent WaveCrest from allowing the stock to be exhausted.

-This section addresses WaveCrest-specific requirements.
-WaveCrest has established specific collateral material requirements for various content elements, including content retention.
+This section addresses WaveCrest-specific requirements for various content elements, including content retention.

-WaveCrest collateral requirements apply to all collateral provided to consumers with respect to WaveCrest Programs, services, products, or features offered in connection with a Program.
+WaveCrest marketing materials requirements apply to all marketing materials provided to consumers with respect to WaveCrest Programs, services, products, or features offered in connection with a Program.

-Partners must ensure that contact information, such as phone numbers, websites, mailing addresses, and hours are accurate in all collateral.
+Business Partners must ensure that contact information, such as phone numbers, websites, mailing addresses, and hours are accurate in all marketing materials.

-Collateral listing multiple networks is allowed when acquiring new cardholders.
-All network rules and brand standards must be followed in collateral mentioning multiple networks.
-With the exception of the cardholder agreement, once a cardholder has chosen either Visa or Mastercard, the collateral targeted to the existing cardholder must be network specific.
-If a network is referenced, then no other network can be mentioned.
-For example, Visa cardholders cannot receive collateral that refers to Mastercard.
-All applicable network rules must be followed when displaying more than one network.
-If multiple networks are referenced, each network must have equal and fair mention.
+Marketing materials listing multiple scheme is allowed when acquiring new cardholders.
+All Scheme rules and brand standards must be followed in marketing materials mentioning multiple Schemes.
+With the exception of the Cardholder Agreement, once a cardholder has chosen the Scheme or Payment Network, the marketing materials targeted to the existing cardholder must be Scheme specific.
+If a Scheme is referenced, then no other Scheme can be mentioned.
+For example, Mastercard cardholders cannot receive marketing materials that refer to competitor Network/Scheme names.
+All applicable Scheme rules must be followed when displaying more than one Scheme.
+If multiple Schemes are referenced, each Scheme must have equal and fair mention.

-On Collateral where Partner, load network, processor, or other third party logos, brands and/or trademarks are included, the Partner using that collateral must obtain prior written approval from that third party to use that third party’s logo, brand, or trademark, and must be prepared to forward such written approval to WaveCrest upon request.
+On Marketing materials where Business Partner, Scheme, processor, or other third-party logos, brands and/or trademarks are included, the Business Partner using those marketing materials must obtain prior written approval from that third party to use that third party’s logo, brand, or trademark, and must forward written approval to WaveCrest upon request.